 - Matriarchy: The new government is initially claimed to be Enlightened, but really falls under Patriarchy Flip.

 - Mind-Control Music: It's all in the mic's name.
 While the usual methods are still used, they're also shown to be used as tools to convince or calm down a homicidal rampage.

 - Power Trio: Each division's groups are comprised of three members.

 - Sampling: Saburo's solo songs sample classical music so far, as New Star samples Air on the G String while "Requiem" samples Verdi's Dies irae from Requiem.

 - In Ichiro's solo, Ore ga Ichiro:"This neon rap genesis for a new generation,If it's mind-blowing flow and skill you want, that's my job."

-- IKEBUKURO WEST GAME PARK, the title of Buster Bros!!!'s division song, is the name of an urban mystery novel and television series that takes place in Ikebukuro.
+- IKEBUKURO WEST GAME PARK, the title of Buster Bros!!!'s division song, is very close to the name of an urban mystery novel and television series that takes place in Ikebukuro.

-- On April Fool's Day 2019, Buster Bros!!! performed a rap remix of the King of Prism version of "EAZY DO DANCE".
+- On April Fool's Day 2019, Buster Bros!!! performed a rap remix of the King of Prism version of EZ DO DANCE.

 - In Ichiro's solo, Ore ga Ichiro:

-- Tokyo Is the Center of the Universe: All those divisions?
-Just Tokyonote , as usual.
+- Tokyo Is the Center of the Universe: The four main divisions?
+Just Tokyo note as usual.